kateolmstead/unity-sdk/README.md

 The index on the right provides a holistic overview of the <strong>full integration</strong> process.
 From it, you can jump to specific points in this document depending on what you're looking to learn and do.

 To clarify where you are in the timeline of our integration process, you've completed our basic integration.
 Doing so will enable you to track engagement behaviors from the PlayRM dashboard (having incorporated the Engagement Module).
-The following documentation will provide succinct information on how to incorporate additional and more in-depth segmentation functionality by integrating any, or all of the following into your game:
+The following documentation will provide succinct information on how to incorporate additional and more in-depth segmentation functionality by integrating any, or all of the following into your application:

 <ul>
     <li><strong>User Info Module:</strong> - provides basic user information</li>
     <li><strong>Monetization Module:</strong> - tracks various monetization events and transactions</li>
-    <li><strong>Custom Event Module:</strong> - tracks significant user events customized to your game</li>
+    <li><strong>Custom Event Module:</strong> - tracks significant user events customized to your app</li>
 </ul>